GustaveWALDRON/Knapsack/README.md

 14 6

-first number is object weight
-second number is object value
+first number is object weight, second number is object value

 change the filename path to suit text file localization